 Due to the impressive cultural and natural attractions of Machu Picchu and the spectacular surroundings, the Peruvian state declared them a Protected Natural Area in 1981.
 Shortly after, in 1983, the UNESCO declared the Sanctuary a World Heritage Site.

 No trip to Peru is complete without visiting Machu Picchu ("Old Mountain" in Quechua).
-Since the Spanish conquistadors never discovered Machu Picchu, it was never destroyed; this is one of the reasons it is one most important Incan ruins.
+Since the Spanish conquistadors never discovered Machu Picchu, it was never destroyed; this is one reason why it is one of the most important Incan ruins.
 In a worldwide internet poll in 2007, Machu Picchu was voted one of the New Seven Wonders of the World.

 »Read more about getting to Machu Picchu and Machu Picchu Tours.»